SBLLB/Github_CV/README.md

 * Initiating, researching, designing and implementing a new ‘Consultants’ Portal’ to aid internal communication, cohesion and discussion between consultants.
 * Streamlining back office moving to a more technology driven and cost effective environment.
 * Other responsibilities: dealing with client enquiries and requests quickly and efficiently; invoicing;
-negotiating contract terms; organising clients events (up to 200+ pax) and internal team events.
+negotiating contract terms; organising client events (up to 200+ pax) and internal team events.